 Meet Phil!
 He is a pit bull terrier weighing about 50 pounds.
 Phil is a sweet, affectionate boy who loves his people and is eager to please.
-He also loves other dogs, and loves to play with his foster brother and sister.
+Phil loves kids and showers everyone with affection.
 Phil's other favorite things are toys and walks – and he especially likes when his foster mom takes him on a jog.
 He is working on not pulling on the leash while walking, but he jogs very well.
 Phil is house trained and goes to the door when it is time to go.
 Phil will go in his crate, but he is not a big fan of his people leaving and will bark and cry when it happens.
 He is working on letting his people leave without expressing his sadness.
 Phil will sleep in his crate at night, but he would prefer to be snuggled up next to you in bed.
 He is medium energy, he loves to play but he is also up for lounging around.
 Really, he wants to do whatever you are doing!

 Phil would make a great family dog.
 He loves kids, and would love to have multiple people to be around (but one would do too)!
+Phil would do best as the only dog in the home.
 Phil would do best with a family who will show him a lot of love and affection.
 He is the sweetest little boy with so much love to give, will you be his forever home?

 Interested in adopting this lovable animal?
 Please go to our website www.wagsmn.org and fill out an Adoption Application.
 Once the application is processed, a Wags representative will contact you, answer any questions you may have, and set up a time/location for a meet and greet!
 A home visit is required prior to adoption.
 Wags & Whiskers adopts animals within a 60 mile radius of the Twin Cities or a 30 minute radius of Duluth, Rochester, and Mankato.